junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Is that your version of 'waiting two thousand years'?"
 Rory detects the tone acutely.

 Dean widens his eyes, a little surprised at the way he put it, but thinking it through...
-"Actually now that you said it," he says, surprised again, this time at how accurate the analogy actually is, "Yes, it is."
+"Actually now that you said it," he says slowly, surprised again, this time at how accurate the analogy actually is, "Yes, it is."

 "I just couldn't leave the place until I found him, but then I almost lost him again because he didn't want to be saved.
 If the angels didn't save him, he didn't come back to me again, I don't know what I'd do."
 Dean grimaces, doesn't know why he starts telling this stranger -- maybe already friend now?
 Since they've been sharing stories -- the things between him and Cas, but what the hell, they might die any moment anyway.
 Better than stew in dark and horror.

 "I killed all the monsters I could hunt down to look for him, I think the whole Purgatory knew I was looking for him by the time I found him."
-Dean remembers the looks on those monsters' faces, the way they would smirk and say "his angel."
+Dean remembers the looks on those monsters' faces, the way they smirk and call him "his angel."
 Purgatory was pure, so pure that he couldn't even feel his cheek burn, because that was true.
 Cas was -- is, has been, and always will be -- his angel. *How can you love back someone love you like that?
 Died for you so many times? -- You save him back, whatever it takes.*

 "I was an idiot," Dean laughs at himself quietly, "not seeing what it is.
 Or maybe I knew, all along, but never let myself see it."

 Rory glances at him.
 "I'm glad you figured it out, mate."
 He says sincerely.

 Dean ducks his head, "But how does that work out?"
 Because things are never easy and cut clean with them, aren't they?
 Even with that -- the new realization -- in mind, that still gotta be more trouble than he knows how to handle.
 There always gotta be complications and frictions, or things like ideal lives that you imagined differently.
-Everything standing in between -- sometimes it almost feels like the whole world stands in between.
+Everything standing in between -- sometimes it almost feels like the whole world stands in between them.

 "It can't possibly be 'happily ever after.'"
 Dean says.